Alumni and Donors

 Randy Hafer has received the Best Lawyers 2018 Litigation – Construction “Lawyer of the Year” award in Atlanta.

-Stephanie Webster has joined the Charlotte office of Cranfill, Sumner Hartzog LLP.
-Webster will serve as an attorney in the Employment Law and Municipal and Public Entities Practice Groups.
-Webster previously served as an assistant United States attorney and a police attorney for the city of Charlotte and the city of Gastonia.
+Stephanie Webster has re-joined the firm’s Charlotte office in an Of Counsel position.
+Webster will serve as an attorney in the Employment Law and Municipal & Public Entities Practice Groups.

 Class of 1982